Sukh Chungh

-Sukhjivan Singh Chungh (born March 4, 1992) is a Canadian football offensive lineman for the BC Lions of the Canadian Football League (CFL).
-He played CIS football at University of Calgary and attended Terry Fox Secondary School in Port Coquitlam, British Columbia.
+Sukhjivan Singh Chungh (born March 4, 1992) is a Canadian professional football offensive lineman.
+He played CIS football at University of Calgary.

-Early years
+Early life

 Chungh's parents immigrated to Canada from India.
-He began playing football in the ninth grade and later won back-to-back lineman of the year honours at Terry Fox Secondary School.
+He began playing football in the ninth grade and later won back-to-back lineman of the year honours at Terry Fox Secondary School in Port Coquitlam, British Columbia.
 He also set school records in several lifts like the bench press and squat.
 Chungh helped the team win provincial titles in 2006, 2007, and 2008.
 He was also named to Team World at the 2010 USA vs. The World football challenge in January 2010.

 University career

 Chungh played CIS football for the Calgary Dinos from 2011 to 2014.
 He redshirted in 2010.
 He became a starter in 2012 while also earning CanWest All-Star and CIS All-Canadian honors in 2013 and 2014.

 Professional career

 Winnipeg Blue Bombers

 Chungh was invited to the NFL's Super Regional Combine in Arizona in 2015.
-He was drafted by the Winnipeg Blue Bombers of the CFL with the second overall pick in the 2015 CFL Draft.
+He was drafted by the Winnipeg Blue Bombers of the CFL with the second overall pick in the 2015 CFL draft.
 He played in eighteen games for the Blue Bombers during the 2015 season.
 Shortly after the 2015 CFL draft, the Bombers signed Chungh to a two-year contract, which extended through the 2015 and 2016 CFL seasons.
 On November 14, 2016, Chungh confirmed that he signed a new one-year contract to play the 2017 CFL season with the Bombers.
 Over four years, he played and started in 69 regular season games for the team.
 He became a free agent upon the expiry of his contract on February 12, 2019.